cloud-gov/federalist.18f.gov/pages/documentation/index.md

 - **Live Site Branch** This is the branch of the site's repository that is built and hosted as the production version of the site.
 Other branches are considered drafts.
 Changing this value will rebuild the site using a different branch.

+- **Repository Settings** Federalist does support both public and private repo settings.
+You can still connect your current repos with Federalist and maintain limited viability.
+We just need you to share that repo with us so we'd like be able to access them.
+Otherwise, feel free to keep your repos public and/or private.

 - **Custom domains** Enter domain (including https://; without a trailing slash) to host your website on a custom domain.
 For example, `https://example.gov`.
 When this setting is defined during the launch process, Federalist will build your site so that links and images are loaded at the custom domain, and so that relative links are set according to the custom domain.
 For more about setting a custom domain, see the "[launch checklist]({{site.baseurl}}/pages/using-federalist/launch-checklist)" section.

 - **Demo Site** Federalist allows you to specify a different branch and domain for a "demo site" that can be used to publicly preview your content at a URL of your choice, such as "preview.login.gov."
 Launch of a demo URL works just like a live URL from a security standpoint.